Fresh Berry Watermelon Fruit Salad topped with lime mint dressing is the perfect light summer side dish. We love this easy watermelon salad recipe!

 - First, Mix Up The Dressing.
 In a jar or small bowl, combine fresh mint, honey or agave, lime zest, and lime juice.
 Whisk to combine well & set aside.
 (You can mix this up in advance if you like and store in the fridge!)

 - Assemble Your Salad.
-In a large bowl, combine watermelon, strawberries, cherries, blueberries, and raspberries.
+In a large mixing bowl, combine watermelon, strawberries, cherries, blueberries, and raspberries.

 - Drizzle With Dressing.
-Pour the dressing over the fresh fruit and gently stir to combine.
+Pour the dressing over the fresh fruit and gently toss to combine.
 You want to coat the fruit evenly with the dressing without crushing the berries.

 - Garnish With Fresh Mint.
 For a final flourish, add a few fresh mint leaves or a chiffonade (thin ribbons) of fresh mint.